Cortex: Achieving Low-Latency, Cost-Efficient Remote Data Access For LLM via Semantic-Aware Knowledge Caching: 's Design

+As detailed in \autoref{alg:lcfu_eviction}, this \texttt{value\_score} is a composite metric derived from retrieval \texttt{latency} and \texttt{cost}, \texttt{frequency}, and \texttt{staticity}.
+Each factor captures a distinct retention benefit: \texttt{frequency} reflects reuse likelihood, \texttt{cost} and \texttt{latency} reflect savings per hit, and \texttt{staticity} reflects expected validity duration.
+Then the score is carefully normalized (\autoref{line:lcfu_score_calc}).
+It adjusts the raw metrics for frequency and cost to ensure they always contribute positively and meaningfully.
+This prevents new items or those with low costs from being unfairly penalized, given the fact that the cost per request is less than 1, and taking its logarithm will return a negative value.
+This combined score is then normalized by the item's size to provides a direct rationale: keep items that save the most time/money per byte.
 For instance, data with a high Retrieval Cost and high access Frequency will naturally receive a higher \texttt{value\_score}, making them less likely to be evicted.
 Conversely, ephemeral data with a lower Staticity will easily lead to lowering \texttt{value\_score}, making it a more likely candidate for eviction even if its frequency is high.
 For one Stable data, with a large \texttt{staticity} and high retrieval cost, it will maintain a higher \texttt{value\_score} even with less frequent access.
 This multi-attribute approach prevents transient but popular data from displacing enduring content, optimizing the cache for sustained performance and cost savings.
 When cache capacity is exceeded, items with the lowest \texttt{value\_score} are evicted, preserving the most valuable content.
 While a high \texttt{value\_score} indicates valuable content, such entries can become stale if kept indefinitely.
-To prevent outdated information from persisting, \sys integrates an aging mechanism using a user-defined Time-To-Live (TTL).
+To prevent outdated information from persisting, \sys integrates an aging mechanism using a user-defined TTL.
 Each cache entry is assigned a maximum lifespan, after which it is evicted regardless of its \texttt{value\_score}.
 This ensures that even high-cost or frequently accessed items are periodically refreshed, maintaining the cache's correctness while preserving the benefits of value-based retention.